Tobichimaru/ethdam2024/README.md

 - The NEAR components fetch attestation data from the EAS contracts using the [GraphQL API](https://docs.attest.org/docs/developer-tools/api)

 ## Challenges Encountered
-- NEAR BOS does not support real debugging and testing
+- NEAR BOS doesn't yet support easy debugging and testing.
-- Documentation for the dev environment is still quite new
+- NEAR Documentation for the dev environment is still quite new.
-- EAS SDK is not available at NEAR
+- EAS SDK is not available on NEAR as it is an external library.
-- EAS SDK has conflicts with the latest version of certain libraries (e.g., Ethers)
+- EAS SDK has conflicts with the latest version of certain libraries (e.g., Ethers).
+- There's no access to DOM API in the NEAR components.

 ## Future Work
-- Reviews of other wallets (objects)
+- Filter reviews that matter by filtering on wallet address.
+- Label which wallets are persons vs. smart contract protocols.
-- Port the EAS SDK to a NEAR smart contract
+- Port the EAS SDK to a NEAR smart contract.

 ## What We Learned
 - NEAR BOS components are powerful tools that help developers to embed and reuse the code.
 It enables calls to smart contracts from other chains.
 In addition, sandbox and test environments, and jitsu ai tools are really handy.